with Jenny Reid and Fred Langridge

 - Identify current medical and legal issues relating to work with transgender young people and those who are exploring their gender identity, including pathways to and through medical care;

-- Enable participants to experience a range of creative ways to explore gender and sexuality in therapy.
+- Enable participants to experience a range of creative ways to explore gender and sexual identity.

 The training will be delivered at Sheffield Quaker Meeting House, an accessible venue close to Sheffield city centre.